-How to Soften Your Judgement Using Mindful Self-Compassion
+How to Shift Out Of Self-Judgment Using Mindful Self-Compassion

 This simple mindfulness practice helps to create a unified presence for ourselves and others.

-The practice of self-compassion is trending, and with good reason given the timing.
-At first I wasn’t sure I could relate, it sounded a bit squishy.
-Now as I’m writing “From Stuck to Unstoppable” and diving deep into the mind-body connection, I’ve learned this work applies to most people during times of change.
+When I first heard the term “self-compassion”, it sounded a bit squishy.
+Yet the more I read about this proven pathway to stress reduction, the more intrigued I became.
+Now as I’m writing “Breath into Breakthrough” and diving deep into the mind-body connection, I’ve learned this work applies to most people during times of change.

-Like today, when I sat through a Compassion in Therapy workshop lead by Tara Brach, a pioneer in self compassion theory.
-It ended right before I was scheduled for my weekly Toastmaster’s meeting, where I had been asked to participate in a speech contest.
+Like today, when I sat through a Compassion in a Therapy workshop led by Tara Brach, a pioneer in self-compassion theory.
+It ended right before I was scheduled for my weekly Toastmasters meeting, where I had been asked to participate in a speech contest.

 “Am I unlikeable?
-I must be, I’m always coming in last at Toastmaster’s.
+I must be, I’m always coming in last at Toastmasters.
 Why am I putting myself through this anyway?”
-All flooded in as self-doubt clouded my judgement and I began adding every memory of failures past to a growing mental list.
+All flooded in as self-doubt clouded my judgment and I began adding every memory of failures past to a growing mental list.

 And from there I was able to step back and appreciate what just happened!
 It was a perfect life lesson.
 I got the opportunity to apply the self-compassion process in real time.
 So the failed contest became a doorway for insight and even a bit of humor.
 Which was the best use of an hour I could have asked for.

-When we’re able to be present and notice situations that stress or distress us, we’re able to investigate, what is the pain underneath the our immediate reaction?
+When we’re able to be present and notice situations that stress or distress us, we’re able to investigate, what is the pain underneath our immediate reaction.
 For me it was jealousy.
-And as I moved through the process and stayed with the difficult feelings I was able to open up to it.
+And as I moved through the process and stayed with the difficult feelings I was able to open up to them.
 I could accept that I felt something I was embarrassed by, there was shame at the root.

 Now that you’re aware of your thought patterns and what drives them, when those thoughts come up you can recognize them, then let them go.

-We’re so often in conditioned mind, where we’ve developed habit patterns that let us avoid doing things that make us feel vulnerable.
+We’re so often in conditioned minds, where we’ve developed habit patterns that let us avoid doing things that make us feel vulnerable.
 To see these patterns requires mindful awareness, presence, and intentionality.

 Dr. Brach has developed a self-compassion practice around the acronym RAIN, which stands for: